christophermadsen/iconography_dl_baseline/README.md

-## This is the codebase for the BSc AI thesis "An Explainable Deep Learning Baseline for Iconography Research in Artworks" written at the University of Amsterdam
+## An Explainable Deep Learning Baseline for Iconography Research in Artworks
 ### By Christopher Buch Madsen